-The Financial Proposal is a stand-alone document that should provide comprehensive information on the cost of performing the EIA Study.
+The Financial Proposal MUST be submitted as a separate, stand-alone document that provides comprehensive information on the cost of performing the EIA Study.

-Bidders shall make provision in their Financial Proposal for all costs and expenses to undertake and complete the tasks described in the Scope of Services.
-Motivation to increase the original contract amount, through a variation order, shall only be considered in exceptional circumstances, necessitated by additional work that could not be reasonably foreseen and cannot be accommodated through a re-allocation of funds between tasks.
+Bidders must make provision in the Financial Proposal for all costs to be incurred in undertaking the tasks described in the Scope of Services and associated tasks.
+It must be noted that no Provisional Sums have been made available and all envisaged costs must be included in the Financial Proposal.
+Requests to vary the Contract Amount at a later stage shall be considered only in exceptional circumstances, necessitated by unforeseen additional scope that cannot be paid from a re-allocation of funds on the approved budget.

-The Financial Proposal shall include the following:
+The Financial Proposal shall include the following information as a minimum.

-- A breakdown of deliverables and associated costs, based on the allocation of resources to the various tasks, sub-tasks and other activities (refer to 8.2.2 below); - Value Added Tax (VAT) at 15% on the total estimated cost; - Provision for escalation of professional fees and disbursements (included in deliverables) over the contract period; - A cash flow for the contract period based on the envisaged work programme; and - An allocation of human resources showing the fees to be earned by Historically Disadvantaged Individuals (HDIs).
+- A breakdown of deliverables and associated costs based on the allocation of resources and time to the various tasks, sub-tasks and disbursements (refer to 8.2.2 below) - Value Added Tax (VAT) at 15% applied on the total estimated cost - A quotation for escalation of professional fees, as a percentage (%) per annum, only applicable to unavoidable Contract Period extension beyond the control of the PSP.
+Calculation of escalation cost shall be based STRICTLY on outstanding tasks. - · A cash flow for the entire Contract Period based on the provisional Study Programme; and - A schedule of human resources showing HDI Status.
+For the purpose of complying with the Preferential Procurement Regulations, the total fees to be earned by HDI team members must be presented as a percentage (%) of the total professional fees.

-8.2.2 Cost of deliverables
+8.2.2 Cost of Deliverables

-Payments for this EIA Study are managed on the basis of deliverables completed and not on the number of hours worked.
-The breakdown of deliverables must therefore be defined in the Financial Proposal to provide a smooth cash flow for the operations of the PSP in conducting the Study.
-A Guideline of Deliverables is presented in Chapter 9.
+Payments for this EIA Study are managed based on deliverables completed and NOT the number of man-hours.
+The breakdown of deliverables must therefore be presented in the Financial Proposal to provide a smooth cash flow for the tasks to be undertaken in conducting the Study.
+A guideline of deliverables is presented in Chapter 9.

-The cost of a deliverable shall include all resources (professional and other staff costs), as well as disbursements and other costs required to produce the deliverable.
-This includes costs for subconsultants and other resources not covered by a Provisional Sum.
+The cost of a deliverable shall include the cost of resources (human and material) as well as disbursements and other costs required to complete the deliverable.
+This MUST include costs for hiring Specialists appointed on this EIA Study.